Phalcode/gamevault-docs/docs/troubleshooting.md

 - Ensure that you use the correct protocol (http or https) in the connection string, particularly if your server doesn't support SSL.
 - If you have disabled authentication in your server configuration, make sure to include the authentication header for user-specific requests.
 [See here](./server-docs/configuration.md) for more information.

-### Server wont save images
+### Server fails to save images / create SQLITE Database / index games

-- Review your server log for error details.
+This is most probably a permissions issue due to the fact that gamevault runs as a non-root user (1000:1000) by default for security purposes.

-- Check if the user you run the gamevault-backend with, has the required permissions for its mounted volume folders.
+Either make sure this user has permissions to read/write to the folders you map in as volumes, or run GameVault with a user that has using the `PUID` & `PGID` environment variables.

 ### User Registration Activation